 Middlesex County Child Custody and Support

 Located in north-central New Jersey, Middlesex County has an estimated population of over 800,000 people.
 In 2010, there were 281,186 households, 34.4% of which included minor children living with parents.
-In fact, 23.7% of the County's population was under the age of 18.
+In fact, 23.7% of the County's population was under the age of 18, which means that issues related to child custody may arise during a divorce.
 Parents who are going through a divorce can consult a Middlesex County child custody attorney at Goldstein Law Group to protect their rights and interests.Determining Child Custody and Support Obligations under New Jersey Law

 The state of New Jersey follows an “Income Shares Model” of child support.
 Complex and detailed guidelines govern the support that parents must spend on children.
 These guidelines typically consider how much parents would spend on a child if they were not getting a divorce and then split this amount proportionately between the parents based on their income.